-In the organization, authorized health and safety officers usually have to carry out risk assessments. however, as a security guard, you are closely linked with workplace safety, so, understanding the risk assessment process you can provide a detail contribute to the risk assessment officer or you can assess the risk of every hazard that have presented in your site.
+In the organization, authorized health and safety officers usually have to carry out risk assessments. however, as a security guard, you are closely linked with workplace safety, so, understanding the risk assessment process you can provide a detailed contribution to the risk assessment officer or you can assess the risk of every hazard that has been presented on your site.

 Steps of a risk assessment

 There are 2 primary methods of risk assessment, and the description of each refers to the method of evaluating the risk.
 They are

 (a) Quantitative: The likelihood and impact of a risk occurring are calculated using statistical data and historical records.
 The main feature of quantitative data is that it numerical

 (b) Qualitative: The likelihood and impact of a risk occurring are described using a defined scale of measurement.
 E.g. the likelihood of a safety incident occurring described as “very low” is defined as 1 time per year.

 The 5 steps of a risk assessment:

 There are 5 steps of risk assessment methods that you should be complete in a chronicle order